ChHarding/TouchTerrain_jupyter_docker/ReadMe.md

 ## How to build the image
-- if you want to pull the image from dockerhub and run is as a container on your PC, ignore this!
+- If you just want to pull the image from dockerhub and run is as a container on your PC, ignore this!
-- This only applies if you want to build an image yourself.
+- This only applies if you want to build an image yourself, possible with a modified DOckerfile.
+Here I'm tagging the image so it belongs to my dockerhub id (chharding), but you will either need to have you own dockerhub id or omit `-t chharding/touchterrain_jupyter:latest` to build a local image.

 - Inside the project root folder, type:

 ```console
 docker build -t chharding/touchterrain_jupyter:latest  .
 ```

+#### Thanks to Simaon Marius Mudd (https://github.com/simon-m-mudd) for helping me build the docker image based on some of his examples!